droid-lover/RecyclerView/README.md

 i am explaining the working f a recycler view with card views here in this code thanks!

 ----------------------------------
-Started Working With Recycler View
+Start Working With Recycler View
 ----------------------------------

 First of all create a new project in android studio